 You’ve heard the job title “data analyst” floating around lately.
 It sounds like an intriguing career.
-The idea of working with data and technology has piqued your curiosity, but what does a data analyst do all day?
+The idea of working with data and technology has piqued your curiosity.
+But what does a data analyst do, exactly?

 It’s one thing to daydream about a job—and another thing to perform those job duties every day.
 You need all the facts before you choose to pursue a new career.
 We did the digging to uncover what data analysts really do all day.
-Read on to discover the daily job duties that could be part of your future career.
+Read on to find out what a data analyst is discover some of the daily job duties that could be part of your future career.

 Generally speaking, a data analyst will retrieve and gather data, organize it and use it to reach meaningful conclusions.
 “Data analysts’ work varies depending on the type of data that they’re working with (sales, social media, inventory, etc.) as well as the specific client project,” says Stephanie Pham, analyst for Porter Novelli.

 Companies in nearly every industry hire data analysts, from healthcare providers to retail stores to fast food chains.
 The insights that data analysts bring to an organization can be valuable to employers who want to know more about the needs of their consumer or end user.

 Regardless of which industry they work in, data analysts can expect to spend their time developing systems for collecting data and compiling their findings into reports that can help improve their company.